The Ideal City is, like any city, built piecemeal.

 Creation myths and foundation myths—myths, in fact, of any sort—have the demerit of simplicity.
 Putting things straight in a space which is curved is a form of lying.

-But it is a powerful form.
+But it is a powerful and important form.
 As your arguments, your histories become more exact, more equivocal, they become also less dense, more diffuse; they lose conviction, power.

-This is not to say that myths are unimportant.
-We should distinguish between things which are important because a want of them is damaging (oxygen, food) and things which are important merely because they are there (a coffee table in the living room of a blind man).
+We should, however, distinguish between things which are important because a want of them is damaging (oxygen, food) and things which are important merely because they are there (a coffee table in the living room of a blind man).
 The second sort of important means you have to account for something.
 Navigate by it or around it.
 It can be a point on a periplus—personal, tribal, civic—or a rocky promontory you need to know about.

 Your personal failure is important because it is there.
 It should not be ignored.
 But to mythologise it or its origins, as others mythologise their success, is to make of it a fetish, a psychic crutch.